javaplus/PizzaApisKata/README.md

 You can add a **Domain** name to customize your url.
 Again you may want to prefix it with your initials or make sure it will be unique.

 Be sure to set the Platform as Java and choose to **Upload your code**.
 Browse to the jar in your target folder choose it to upload.
-Then click the **Upload** button at the bottom. **STOP!** Do not go on though till you read the rest of this paragraph!
+Then click the **Upload** button at the bottom. **STOP!** Do not click on the Create button yet!
 You need to make sure you Configure more options before continuing.
 See the Screenshot below.
 It may take a few minutes for the jar to be uploaded.
 But once it is uploaded, you will be returned back to the previous screen.
 Choose **"Configure more options"** before you create the application.